Funding AI for Good: A Call for Meaningful Engagement: Discussion

-When real-world deployment is valued by the project teams and intended communities, it would be important to provide funding support and maintenance resources post-deployment---something notably absent from most funding programs in our dataset.
-In categorizing ICTD projects' outcomes, Heeks calls attention to the high rate of projects that might have initially succeeded but break down over time~\cite{heeks_information_2002}.
-As Jackson argues, ``repair and maintenance'' is a critical part of technology design, yet it pervasively falls out of view when the dominant discourse of technology focuses on innovations as a production, and not a process~\cite{jackson_rethinking_2014}.
+When real-world deployment is the goal, it is essential to provide funding support and maintenance resources post-deployment, which is notably absent from most funding programs in our dataset.
+In categorizing ICTD projects' outcomes, \citet{heeks_information_2002} calls attention to the high rate of projects that might have initially succeeded but break down over time.
+As \citet{jackson_rethinking_2014} argues, ``repair and maintenance'' is a critical part of technology design, yet it pervasively falls out of view when the dominant discourse of technology focuses on innovations as a production, and not a process.
 The maintenance work of a technology system is not only necessary for sustaining the system that will inevitably keep breaking~\cite{jackson_rethinking_2014}, it also builds relationships among workers who collaborate on the practical work~\cite{irani_critical_2014, dignazio_counting_2024}.
 Sustainable maintenance can involve building local capacity and intentionally transferring technology ownership to communities.
-For example, the research team behind \textit{SignSupport}, a mobile app co-developed with the Deaf Community of Cape Town (DCCT) to support pharmacy interactions using South African Sign Language, trained community members to manage a computer lab and take on system administration and monitoring roles, while researchers stepped back to allow community leadership to grow without interference~\cite{dearden_moving_2016}.
+For example, the research team behind \textit{SignSupport}, a mobile app co-developed with the Deaf Community of Cape Town to support pharmacy interactions, trained community members to manage a computer lab and take on system administration roles, while researchers stepped back to allow community leadership to grow without interference~\cite{dearden_moving_2016}.